crosenfrisk/Note-Taker/README.md

   ## Description
   **takeNote** is an application that can be used to write and save notes.
 This application uses an Express.js back end and will save and retrieve note data from a JSON file.

+  My job was to build the back end of the application and then connect to the application's already existing front end.
+See [Credits](#Credits) for details.

   ## Preview
   ![takeNote Landing Page](public/assets/images/LandingPage.png)